MicrosoftDocs/sql-docs/docs/linux/tutorial-sql-server-ag-kubernetes.md

 ## Verify failure and recovery

 To verify failure detection and failover you can delete the pod hosting the primary replica.
+Kubernetes will elect a new primary replica and redirect the listener.
+Then it will recreate the deleted pod.

-Do the following steps:
+To demonstrate this process, do the following steps:

 1. List the pod running SQL Server.